argoproj/argo-events/docs/sensors/triggers/slack-trigger.md

 ## Create a Slack App
 We need to create a Slack App which will send messages to your Slack Workspace.
 We will add OAuth Permissions and add the OAuth token to the k8s cluster via a secret.

 1. Create a Slack app by clicking `Create New App` at the [Slack API Page](https://api.slack.com/apps).
-Name your app and choose your intended Slack Workspace
+Name your app and choose your intended Slack Workspace.

-2. Navigate to your app, then to `Features > OAuth & Permissions`
+2. Navigate to your app, then to `Features > OAuth & Permissions`.

-3. Scroll down to `Scopes` and add the scopes `channels:join`, `channels:read`, `groups:read` and `chat:write` to the _Bot Token Scopes_
+3. Scroll down to `Scopes` and add the scopes `channels:join`, `channels:read`, `groups:read` and `chat:write` to the _Bot Token Scopes_.

-4. Scroll to the top of the `OAuth & Permissions` page and click `Install App to Workspace` and follow the install Wizard
+4. Scroll to the top of the `OAuth & Permissions` page and click `Install App to Workspace` and follow the install Wizard.

 5. You should land back on the `OAuth & Permissions` page.
 Copy your app's OAuth Access Token.
 This will allow the trigger to act on behalf of your newly created Slack app.

 6. Encode your OAuth token in base64.
-This can done easily with the command line
+This can done easily with the command line.

         echo -n "YOUR-OAUTH-TOKEN" | base64

-7. Create a kubernetes secret file `slack-secret.yaml` with your OAuth token in the following format
+7. Create a kubernetes secret file `slack-secret.yaml` with your OAuth token in the following format.

         apiVersion: v1
         kind: Secret